In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Today, humanity is once again reaching a balance.
 The number of parents is no longer increasing.
 But this balance is dramatically different from the old balance.
 The new balance is nice: the typical parents have two children, and neither of them dies.
 For the first time in history, we live in balance. (pp. 87-88)

 Demographers refer to this as the Demographic Transition – the move from high fertility and mortality rates to low fertility and mortality rates.
 A few centuries ago, living standards in some regions began to rise via technology, specialization of labor, and extensive trade.
 That trend dramatically accelerated about 250 years ago with the Industrial Revolution.
-Fewer people died young and more people lived to old age, but the fertility rate lagged in its decline.
+Fewer people died young, and more people lived to old age, but the fertility rate lagged in its decline.
 The population explosion of recent generations was due to this lagging decrease in the fertility rate relative to the falling mortality rate.

 Every time I reflect on these numbers, I think of Isaiah 66:20, where Isaiah describes the new creation: